BlackyDrum/chromadb-cpp/README.md

 ### Notes
 - On Windows, ensure that the `chromadb.dll` is copied to the output directory where the `ExampleProject` executable resides.
 This is handled by the CMake script with a post-build command.
 - You may need to adjust the `CMAKE_PREFIX_PATH` in the examples `CMakeLists.txt` if the library and include paths for ChromaDB are different on your system.
 - If you encounter any issues with finding the OpenSSL libraries, ensure the `OPENSSL_ROOT_DIR` environment variable is set to the correct path of your OpenSSL installation.
+You can download OpenSSL pre-built binaries [here](https://github.com/CristiFati/Prebuilt-Binaries/tree/master/OpenSSL/v3.3).

 ## Testing
 To run tests included in the ChromaDB project: